Janipro/Janipro/README.md

 - 👋 Hi, I’m @Jani
-- 👀 I’m interested in technology and games
+- 👀 I’m interested in technology, coding and video games
-- 🌱 I’m currently learning React, Python and calculus (I don't like calculus)
+- 🌱 I’m currently learning React, Python (django) and calculus (I don't like calculus)
 - 💞️ I’m looking to collaborate on anything!
+Preferably web dev atm
-- 📫 How to reach me: Well duh, just message me
+- 📫 How to reach me: Message me on LinkedIn

 <!---
 Janipro/Janipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.